sanadi3/DynamicProgramming/README.md

-# DynamicProgramming
+# Dynamic Programming
-Given an array of possible steps, find the longest possible path that ends at the required start level.
+In a beginner friendly fitness training class, an approach used is to incorporate high incline training.
+Given an array of possible steps one can take up or down the incline, the algorithm finds the longest possible path that ends at the original street level.
+The algorithm uses a bottom-up memoization approach to avoid recounting possible subproblems to avoid an exponential time complexity worst case scenario.
+Additionally, the algorithm takes into account a special constraint, to stay as close to street level as possible throughout the entire training session.